kayaman/marcosh/src/posts/2023-08-20-getting-started-with-aws-cdk.md

 ## Before you begin

-a lot of fuss is being made about [SST](https://sst.dev) and [AWS CDK](https://aws.amazon.com/cdk/).
+A lot of fuss is being made about [SST](https://sst.dev) and [AWS CDK](https://aws.amazon.com/cdk/).
 I have been using CDK for a while now and I am very happy with it.
 I have not tried SST yet but I am sure it is great too.
 I am not going to compare the two here.
 I am just going to show you how to get started with CDK.

 ## About